 sport literature association conference

-The 31st Annual Conference of the Sport Literature Association will be held Wednesday, June 25 through Saturday, June 28, 2014, at the College of the Rockies in Cranbrook, British Columbia.
+The 32nd Annual Conference of the Sport Literature Association will be held Wednesday, June 24 through Saturday, June 27, 2015, at East Tennessee State University in Johnson City, Tennessee.
 The Program Committee of the Sport Literature Association invites proposals for individual papers and/or complete sessions related to the literature of sport.

 Submissions (preferably electronic) must include presenter's name, phone number, postal and email addresses, paper title, and a 250-word abstract.
 (Abstracts are mandatory since they create post-conference proceedings.)
 Indicate the type of presentation as critical study, fiction, creative nonfiction, or poetry.
 Please indicate any requests for technology (Power Point, Video/Audio Clips, etc.).
 Individual proposals may, but are not required to, include suggestions for possible panel placement.

 to the top of this page